lsst-sqre/sqr-031/index.rst

 Deploy the local-path provisioner
 ---------------------------------

 The `local-path provisioner <https://github.com/rancher/local-path-provisioner>`_ will create ``hostPath`` persistent volumes on the node automatically.
 The directory ``/opt/local-path-provisioner`` will be used as the path for provisioning.
-The provisioner will be installed in ``local-path-storage`` namespace by default.
+The provisioner will be installed in the ``local-path-storage`` namespace by default.

 .. code-block:: bash